mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "And you're taking hae with us to Shaki?
 Isn't there someone here to take care of hae?"

-  "I think thi might know something about Holragi that we don't know."
+  "I think thi might know something about Holrag that we don't know."

   Pomri wore a blank stare in an attempt to hide her frustration.